 With so many options, choosing the best factoring company for your business may seem overwhelming.
 No two factoring companies do things exactly the same – they specialize in different industries, offer different terms and use different language.
 These differences make comparing factoring companies difficult.

-Five questions to ask a factoring company:
+Five questions to ask before choosing a factoring company:

 1. How long have you been in business?